Biology runs continuously.

 Tell us what you’re running.

-We're working with a small number of labs whose protocols are limited by handoffs, timing drift, or fragile multi-day execution.
+We work with a small number of labs whose protocols are limited by handoffs, timing drift, or fragile multi-day execution.